unikraft/loupe/README.md

 Generally no performance impact (error margin, <3%), apart from (as described in the paper):
 - 1: `write` (14-15% faster, because logs are not written anymore, fine)
+- 130: `sigsuspend` (~38% slower, because the master process polls for signals, fine)

 Generally no resource usage impact (error margin, <1%), apart from (as described in the paper):
 - 12: `brk` (17% increased memory footprint, due to `mmap` fallback in early GLIBC allocator, fine)
 - 56: `clone` (10% increased memory footprint, results in the master process executing the worker loop, works but fragile)

+Note on 130 (`sigsuspend`): there is a bug in Loupe that prevents it from automatically performing measurements for 130.
+We are working on solving it.
+Meanwhile, we conducted the measurements for 130 manually (calling `seccomp-run` manually).
+Unlike other system calls, the performance impact of stubbing/faking this feature shows a lot of variance, which explains the difference of results between stubbing and faking.

 **Redis (redis-benchmark)**